ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * Add CDDL for a general Claims-Set used by UCCS, UJCS, CWT, JWT and EAT

 * Top level CDDL for CWT correctly refers to COSE

-* OEM ID is specifically for HW, not for SW

-* HW OEM ID can now be a PEN

-* HW OEM ID can now be a 128-bit random number